tylerm2204/tylerm2204.github.io/_posts/2018-12-21-final-submission.md

 ## Explain your code.

--   Choose a significant part of your program (15 lines max) and paste it below.
-Do not insert your entire program here. _then delete this instruction_
--   Explain each argument in the code section. _then delete this instruction_
--   Tell us how it functions independently and within the whole program _then delete this instruction_ The arguments in the box are the most important in my whole code.
-The definitions leading up to the final falg are what really helped instead of rewriting the code over and over again.
-It function
+The arguments in the box are the most important in my whole code.
+The definitions leading up to the final flag are what really helped instead of rewriting the code over and over again.
+It does function independently because the definitions that were already made are what helps the code create the image.

 * * *